Wealthy Scion

 Liberal Legacy

-One has to wonder how the course of the war in America would have gone for the British had Percy remained, possibly even rising to supreme command.
-His benign ways might have rallied more Americans to the Crown, and his ability to inspire troops and his coolness under fire might have been the difference in the campaigns that followed.
-One interesting nugget—Percy had an illegitimate half-brother, James Smithson.
+One has to wonder how the course of the war in America would have played out for the British if Percy had remained, possibly even rising to the level of supreme command.
+His gentle manner might have rallied more Americans to the Crown, and his ability to motivate troops and stay calm under fire could have made a difference in the subsequent campaigns.
+An interesting fact—Percy had an illegitimate half-brother, James Smithson.
 The same James Smithson who bequeathed the funds used to establish what became known as The Smithsonian Institution—the world's largest museum and research complex.